-6. Evaluation
+7. Evaluation

-6.1.
-The performance of the candidate in each semester shall be evaluated subject-wise, with a maximum of 100 marks for theory and 100 marks for practicals, on the basis of Internal and external evaluation.
-For the theory subjects 60 marks shall be awarded based on the performance in the End Examination, 40 marks shall be awarded based on the Internal Evaluation.

-6.2.
-For Theory subjects, during a semester there shall be two midterm examinations and two assignments.
+- 7.1.
+The performance of the candidate in each semester shall be evaluated subject-wise, with a maximum of 100 marks for theory and 100 marks for practical's, on the basis of Internal and external evaluation.
+For the theory subjects 75 marks shall be awarded based on the performance in the End Examination, 25 marks shall be awarded based on the Internal Evaluation. - 7.2.
+For Theory subjects, during a semester there shall be two midterm examinations.
 The midterm examination shall be in two parts, i.e., Part 'A' and Part 'B' with duration of 2 hours.
-Part 'A' of the question paper shall be compulsory and will consist of 4 questions, each question carries 3 marks.
+Part 'A' of the question paper shall be compulsory and will consist of 5 questions, each question carries 2 marks.
 At least one question should be given from each of the units.
-The Part 'B' of the question paper shall be for 18 marks and will have 5 questions out of which 3 are to be answered.
-Each question carries 6 marks.
+The Part 'B' of the question paper shall be for 15 marks and will have 5 questions out of which 3 are to be answered.
+Each question carries 5 marks.
 For Part 'B' two questions from each of the fully completed units and one question from partially completed unit must be given.
 While the first midterm examination shall be conducted from 1 to 2.5 units of the syllabus, the second midterm examination shall be conducted on 2.5 to 5 units.
-10 marks are allocated for Assignments.
-Assignment shall be for 5 questions each carrying 2 marks, at least one question should be given from one unit.
-The first Assignment should be submitted before the conduct of the first internal examination and second Assignment should be submitted before the conduct of the second internal examination.
-The total marks secured by the student in each internal examination are evaluated for 40 marks.
+The total marks secured by the student in each internal examination are evaluated for 25 marks.
 The final marks secured by each candidate are arrived at by taking average of two internal examinations.
-A student who is absent from any assignment/ internal examination for any reason what so ever shall be deemed to have secured 'zero' marks in the test/ examination and no make-up test/ examination shall be conducted.

-6.3.
-The End semester Examination shall be conducted for 60 marks and consists of two parts.
-Part-A shall be for 20 marks, and Part-B shall be for 40 marks.
-Part-A consists of five questions, one question from each unit and each question carries 4 marks.
+A student who is absent from any internal examination for any reason what so ever shall be deemed to have secured 'zero' marks in the test/ examination and no make-up test/ examination shall be conducted. - 7.3.
+The End semester Examination shall be conducted for 75 marks and consists of two parts.
+Part-A shall be for 25 marks, and Part-B shall be for 50 marks.
+Part-A consists of five questions, one question from each unit and each question carries 5 marks.
 All questions are compulsory in Part-A. Part-A will be treated as Question 1.
-Part-B consists of five Questions (numbered from 2 to 6) carries 8 marks each.
+Part-B consists of five Questions (numbered from 2 to 6) carries 10 marks each.
 Each of these questions is from one unit and may contain sub-questions.
 For each question there will be an "either" "or" choice (that means there will be two questions from each unit and the student should answer only one question).
-The time duration of External Examination shall be 3 hours.

-6.4.
-In practical subjects, 60 marks shall be awarded based on the performance in the End Semester Examinations and 40 marks shall be awarded based on the day-to- day performance as Internal Marks.

-6.5.
-End semester laboratory examination must be conducted with two examiners, one of them being laboratory teacher and second examiner shall be an External Examiner appointed by the Controller of Examinations in consultation with the Head of the Department.
+The time duration of External Examination shall be 3 hours. - 7.4.
+In practical subjects, 75 marks shall be awarded based on the performance in the End Semester Examinations and 25 marks shall be awarded based on the day-to-day performance as Internal Marks. - 7.5.
+End semester laboratory examination must be conducted with two examiners, one of them being laboratory teacher and second examiner shall be an External Examiner appointed by the Controller of Examinations in consultation with the Head of the Department. - 7.6.

-6.6.
 There shall be separate seminar presentations on Annual Report Analysis, Personal Effectiveness, Summer Internship, Business Best Practices and Success Story of an Entrepreneur as per the course structure.
 The seminars shall be only internally evaluated, carrying 50 marks each.
 A candidate has to secure a minimum of 50% to be declared successful.
 The assessment will be made by a Board consisting of Head of the Department and two senior faculty members of the department.